 For them, their purpose is to be a beacon during your stormiest hours.
 And when they excel, the gratitude they receive is immeasurable.
 Such heartfelt "thank you's" are earned by transforming clients from a place of trepidation to one of triumphant new beginnings.

-- Relationships matter.
-Many cases do not require extensive litigation and therefore interaction with your attorney may be more limited.
+Many cases do not require extensive litigation, and therefore, interaction with your attorney may be more limited.
 However, the more litigious the family law case, the more your relationship with your attorney matters because you’re going to be spending more time with them than you want.
 Make sure the person you hire is someone you feel comfortable with.
 Hiring a lawyer who comes recommended, but does not put you at ease, often results in conflict between you and the attorney as your case proceeds.

 This is why a very good young lawyer may charge as much or more than an attorney with many more years of experience.
 Keep this in mind when shopping for an attorney.
 The price of the service is often a reflection of the demand on the attorney’s time.
 And lawyers in demand have typically proven themselves in the marketplace.